 • Sugar – This adds just a little sweetness and helps the waffles caramelize and crisp beautifully.
 Feel free to use either granulated white sugar or natural cane sugar.

-• Baking Powder – To help leaven these babies.
+• Baking Powder – This is your leavening agent.
+It will help make for a perfectly fluffy interior.
 It’s crucial, so don’t leave it out!

 • Salt – This balances all the flavors together.
 Who knew that such a small amount could be so beneficial to this recipe?